 Real estate can become collateral

-By offering real estate as security, you ’re giving the lender a legal claim to your property should you default on your payments.
-It means that if you don’t stick to the repayment plan, your property could be repossessed or sold in lieu of payment.
+By offering real estate as security, you’re giving the lender a legal claim to your property should you default on your payments.
+It means that if you don’t stick to the repayment plan, your property could be repossessed or sold instead of payment.

 Asset-based loans cost more than traditional loans

 Despite the advantages of asset-based loans, they can also be expensive.
 Interest rates vary, and banks will sometimes add on audit and due diligence fees to the overall cost of an asset-based loan.
 Larger banks might also require a personal guarantee as well as confirmation of any other banking relationships.